 When is planning permission required to construct a garden wall?

-if the proposed wall is to be constructed next to a highway used by vehicles (including the footpath of any such highway) and it is to be over 1 metre in height; or
+- it is to be constructed next to a highway used by vehicles (including the footpath of any such highway) and it is to be more than 1m in height;

-if the proposed wall is to be constructed elsewhere (for example, at the rear or at the side of a garden) and the proposed wall is to be over 2 metres in height; or
+- it is to be built elsewhere (for example, at the rear or at the side of a garden) and it is to be more than 2m in height;

-if the proposed wall will form a boundary with a neighbouring listing building or its curtilage.
+- the proposed wall will form a boundary with a neighbouring listing building or its curtilage.

-- Is planning permission required to increase the height of an existing wall?
+Is planning permission required to increase the height of an existing wall?

-- How do I apply for planning permission?
+How do I apply for planning permission?

-- Is there anything else I should consider before constructing or removing a wall?
+Is there anything else I should consider before constructing or removing a wall?

 Sometimes covenants are placed in title documents (deeds) preventing or restricting the construction of walls or requiring a person to maintain a wall.
 You should, therefore, check that your deeds do not contain any such provisions before carrying out any work.